fnando/i18n-js/README.md

 ```

 This command will exit with status 1 whenever there are missing translations.
-This way you can use it as a CI linting.
+This way you can use it as a CI linting tool.

 You can ignore keys by adding a list to the config file: